 Hailed by Opera News for his “comedic high jinks” and “first-rate singing,” Philip Cokorinos was winner of the Metropolitan Opera National Council Auditions in 1985, and went on to sing his début during the Met’s 1987-1988 season.
-Since then, he appeared in more than 375 performances of 35 operas at The Met, including “Live from The Met” telecasts of Don Giovanni; the world première of The Ghosts of Versailles; and The Met’s premières of Sly, Cyrano de Bergerac, and The Gambler, to name a few.
+Since then, he appeared in more than 400 performances of 40 operas at The Met, including “Live from The Met” telecasts of Don Giovanni; the world première of The Ghosts of Versailles; and The Met’s premières of Sly, Cyrano de Bergerac, and The Gambler, to name a few.
 He appeared many times in their productions of the standard repertoire including Tosca, La bohème, La fanciulla del West, La traviata, Adriana Lecouvreur, La rondine, Die Meistersinger von Nürnberg, Macbeth, Manon, Don Carlo, Tosca, Il barbiere di Siviglia, Manon Lescaut, Le nozze di Figaro, under the baton of Maestro James Levine, and Shostakovich’s verismo expressionist opera Lady Macbeth of the Mtsensk.
-His recent appearances at this esteemed house include several The Metropolitan Opera Live in HD broadcasts including Manon, La fanciulla del West, The Nose, Werther, Le nozze di Figaro and Lady Macbeth of Mtsensk.
+His recent appearances at this esteemed house include several The Metropolitan Opera Live in HD broadcasts including Manon, La fanciulla del West, The Nose, Werther, Manon Lescaut, Le nozze di Figaro, La bohème and Lady Macbeth of Mtsensk.
 This season, Mr. Cokorinos will perform as Zuniga in Carmen in a return to Los Angeles Opera and return to The Metropolitan Opera for their productions of Le nozze di Figaro, Tosca, and La bohème.

-Elsewhere in recent seasons, he performed the title role in Don Pasquale with Opera Santa Barbara; débuted the role of Riolobo in Florencia en el Amazonas and performed the role of the Priest in La campana sommersa both with New York City Opera; sang Daland in Der fliegende Holländer with Lyric Opera of Kansas City, and added Swallow in Peter Grimes to his many roles with Chautauqua Opera, which include Méphistophélès in Faust, Oroveso in Norma, The Forester in The Cunning Little Vixen, and Raimondo in Lucia di Lammermoor.
+Elsewhere in recent seasons, he performed the title role in Don Pasquale with Opera Santa Barbara; débuted the role of Riolobo in Florencia en el Amazonas and performed the role of the Priest in La campana sommersa both with New York City Opera; sang Daland in Der fliegende Holländer with Lyric Opera of Kansas City; and added Swallow in Peter Grimes to his many roles with Chautauqua Opera, which include Méphistophélès in Faust, Oroveso in Norma, The Forester in The Cunning Little Vixen, and Raimondo in Lucia di Lammermoor.
 With Opera Colorado, he sang Don Magnifico in La Cenerentola and Sacristan in Tosca; with the Spoleto Festival USA, Coley in Flora and Capellio in Bellini’s I Capuleti e i Montecchi; and with Central City Opera, Don Marco in The Saint of Bleecker Street, Pandolfe in Cendrillon, and his most frequently performed role: Leporello in Don Giovanni.

 Additional engagements in the US include Frère Laurent in Roméo et Juliette with Opera Carolina and Nashville Opera; Rocco in Fidelio with Palm Beach Opera; and Timur in Turandot with Florida Grand Opera.
 Canadian appearances include Banquo in Macbeth with Edmonton Opera and Basilio in Il barbiere di Siviglia with Calgary Opera and Opera Lyra Ottawa.